nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-**Use case: UC03 - Edit a flash card**
+**Use case: UC03 - Edit a flashcard**

 **MSS**

-1. FlashBack shows a list of flash cards.
+1. FlashBack shows a list of flashcards.
-2. User requests to edit a specific flash card on the list.
+2. User requests to edit a specific flashcard on the list.
-3. User enters the details of updated flash card.
+3. User enters the details of updated flashcard.
-4. FlashBack updates the flash card with the given details.
+4. FlashBack updates the flashcard with the given details.

    Use case ends